phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

     2. Images were resized to 768px for the long side.
 This resolution is enough to display good images for breakpoint-md: 768px.
 On large screens the gallery is presented as a grid of images, but as the width of the screen is lowered, the grid adapts to 2 or 1 column images.
 ## **Issues**
     - [Contact Page legend text centering](): an issue I had was centering the legend element, which wasn't easy achievable through css, because of the cross browsers incompatibility.
 There an in-line property solved it (https://www.geeksforgeeks.org/html-legend-align-attribute/).
 Issues discussed [HERE](https://stackoverflow.com/questions/4006824/how-to-center-the-legend-element-what-to-use-instead-of-aligncenter-attribu)
+    - I could not find a FontAwesome icon for Tripadvisor.
+Issue is discussed [HERE](https://github.com/FortAwesome/Font-Awesome/issues/18180)